 Baby girl first Christmas outfit

 Whether you’re looking for a frilly festive look for your little one or something more understated to match your style, there are plenty of infant holiday outfits to choose from.
 Here are three decidedly adorable baby girl first Christmas outfits for your holiday shopping pleasure.

 What’s not to love about this classic plaid Christmas outfit?
 It’s a party dress throwback that’ll remind you of your own Christmases past.
-The cotton plaid dress is sashed with velvet, lined with a taffeta frill and comes complete with a matching diaper cover.
+The cozy plaid dress is a two-piece set and comes with a bodysuit and dress.

 If you’re over the old-school red and green options, this bright, graphic update on the classic Christmas outfit is perfect for baby.
 It comes with a “my first Christmas” onesie paired with reindeer print pants and a poppy pink trim to make baby stand out from the rest of the elves.